StackVista/stackstate-docs/use/views/k8s-custom-views.md

 ### Reset a view

 When a custom view is created, all the filters, visualization options, view settings and the timeline configuration are saved on the view.
 This is helpful if you want to reset the custom view to its original state after you have made some changes to it.
+Use the dropdown menu next to the **Save...** button on the top navigation bar and select **Reset view** to reset the view.

 ### Delete or edit a view